 - Waterproof camera: With incredible snorkeling and waterfalls to explore you may find yourself taking more photos from underwater than on the land!
 We recommend either the GoPro or Olympus TG6, both of which we use.

-- Beach towel: Hotels will provide towels for use within their grounds but you will want to take a towel with you for the beach.
+- Beach towel: You will want to take a towel with you for use at the beach.
 We always have a travel towel with us as they are small, dry quickly and don’t collect sand.

-- Hiking shoes: Maui has some incredible hikes so you’ll want to ensure you pack some comfortable shoes.
-Hiking sandals are ideal for Maui as they keep your feet cool and can also be worn in the water.
+- Hiking shoes: Maui has some incredible hikes!
+Hiking sandals are the ideal choice as they keep your feet cool and can also be worn in the water.